With improved efficiency and flexibility, warehouse managers can meet evolving consumer expectations — and boost the bottom line.

 Visibility, control and confidence

-To ensure ongoing device operation and security, Samsung’s E-FOTA One solution allows IT to control operating system (OS) updates and security patches per user requirements, so an update won’t interfere with a critical operation or business process.
+To ensure ongoing device operation and security, Samsung’s Knox E-FOTA solution allows IT to control operating system (OS) updates and security patches per user requirements, so an update won’t interfere with a critical operation or business process.
 Unlocked devices can download updates directly from Samsung, without needing to rely on carrier schedules for delivery.
 It also lets administrators remotely control the OS version on devices without end user interaction.

 As remote work becomes a more substantial part of agencies’ strategies, managing a growing population of devices could become burdensome, leading to increased risk, configuration errors and slow rollouts of devices and updates.
 Instead, Samsung Knox empowers IT administrators to simplify and reduce the effort needed to deploy and manage smartphones and tablets, optimizing the process to support a work-from-anywhere strategy for FY2021 and beyond.